 Faza is a Polish word, which means stage or phase.
 However, people often also say colloquially, that they have a faza on something.
 That is, if you have been loving shrimps lately, you can say that you’ve been having a faza on eating shrimps.
 You can have a faza on rollerskating, because it’s something you recently like doing, and do a lot.
 You can have a faza on a movie, a book, a particular music genre.
 It generally implies that it is something rather intense, but not permanent.

 For me though, in the context of this blog, the word faza means something a bit different, a bit deeper.
-What it means for me is a deep, strong fascination with a specific person as an individual and the things they do, as well as often anything else that may be related to them in some way (usually these specific people are, as it happens, either musicians or literary characters).
+What it means for me is a deep, strong fascination with a specific person as an individual and the things they do, as well as often anything else that may be related to them in some way, often not even directly (usually these specific people are, as it happens, either musicians or literary characters).
 I used to use the English word crush to describe this on my blog, however I don’t really think the word crush is appropriate.
 It seems a lot more infantile and superficial.
 So far I haven’t been able to find a suitable English word to describe this, they are always either too big kind of, or too infantile and pathetic.
-But if you really need to have some sort of a comparison, I think it is slightly similar to what you call limerence in English – only it lacks the romantic element which is strongly present in limerence (I am not in love with my faza subjects, and from what I know, limerence is a rather painful experience, which a faza is not. – It is also quite similar to what is called special interests in autism, only I myself do not have autism, despite being evaluated for it twice in my life, so it’s not the same.
+But if you really need to have some sort of a comparison, I think it is slightly similar to what you call limerence in English – only it lacks the romantic element which is strongly present in limerence (I am not in love with my faza subjects, and from what I know, limerence is a rather painful experience, which a faza itself is generally not unless something else gets in the way. – It is also quite similar to what is called special interests in the autistic community, only I myself do not have autism, despite being evaluated for it twice in my life, so it’s not the same.
 Also, while the word faza generally indicates something that is passing, it is different for me.
 I don’t get over any of my fazas once I develop a new one.
 The previous one just fades into the background.
 Still, I feel that experiencing each of them in its own time makes me grow and develop, which is why the word faza – meaning phase or stage – is very relevant here.